tulip-control/dd/doc.md

   create distributions for uploading to PyPI with `twine`.

 - Press `Ctrl + \` on Linux and Darwin to quit the Python process when CUDD computations take a long time.
-See `stty -a` for your settings.
+Read `stty -a` for your settings.

 - To use `Ctrl + C` (`KeyboardInterrupt`) to interrupt CUDD computations that take a long time, install `cysignals`, then build `dd.cudd`.